Number of kids alone at border hits all-time high in March - The Boston Globe

 “I didn’t want to leave him alone,” Ak said last week in the Mexican border city of Reynosa.
 “Necessity obligates us.”

-Amid the growing numbers, more than 4,000 people at a CBP holding facility have been jammed into a space designed for 250 at a tent complex in Donna, Texas.
+Amid the growing numbers, more than 4,000 people at a US Customs and Border Protection holding facility have been jammed into a space designed for 250 at a tent complex in Donna, Texas.
 They lay inches apart on mats on the floor with foil blankets.

 Advertisement

-People expelled under the public health law are far more likely to try again because they face no legal consequences.
+People who are expelled are far more likely to try again because they face no legal consequences.

-Unlike expulsions, people arrested under immigration laws can face jail time, felony prosecution for repeat offenses and bans on entering the country legally through marriage or other means.
-Biden administration officials said 28% of expulsions in March were people who had been expelled before, compared with a 7% pre-pandemic recidivism rate for the 12-month period that ended in September 2019.
+Unlike expulsions, people arrested under immigration laws can face jail time, felony prosecution for repeat offenses, and bans on entering the country legally through marriage or other means.
+Biden administration officials said 28 percent of expulsions in March were people who had been expelled before, compared with a 7 percent pre-pandemic recidivism rate for the 12-month period that ended in September 2019.

-CBP had 52,904 encounters with people arriving as families, with only about one of three being expelled and the rest allowed to stay in the U.S. to pursue asylum.
+The Border Patrol had 52,904 encounters with people arriving as families, with only about one in three being expelled and the rest allowed to stay in the US to pursue asylum.

 Mexico’s refusal to accept Central American families with children 6 and under because of a new law against detaining migrant families has limited the effectiveness of expulsions, administration officials said.
 Mexico is especially reluctant to accept families with young children in Tamaulipas state bordering the Rio Grande Valley, the busiest corridor for illegal crossings.

-The means hundreds of migrants go to bus stations in Texas border towns like McAllen and Brownsville on their way to their final destinations in the U.S. To save time, the Border Patrol last month began releasing migrant families — about 9,600 people as of Tuesday, according to U.S. Rep. Henry Cuellar — without notices to appear in court, instead directing them to report to a U.S. Immigration and Customs Enforcement office in 60 days.
+The means hundreds of migrants go to bus stations in Texas border towns like McAllen and Brownsville on their way to their final destinations in the United States.
+To save time, the Border Patrol last month began releasing migrant families — about 9,600 people as of Tuesday, according to Representative Henry Cuellar — without notices to appear in court, instead directing them to report to a US Immigration and Customs Enforcement office in 60 days.

 Advertisement

-Numbers grew sharply during Trump’s final year in office but further accelerated under Biden, who quickly ended many of his predecessor’s policies, including one that made asylum-seekers wait in Mexico for court hearings in the U.S.
+Numbers grew sharply during Trump’s final year in office but further accelerated under Biden, who quickly ended many of his predecessor’s policies, including one that made asylum-seekers wait in Mexico for court hearings in the United States.

+Mexicans represented the largest proportion of people encountered by the US Border Patrol, and nearly all were single adults.
+Arrivals of people from Honduras and Guatemala were second and third, respectively, and more than half of the people from those countries were families or children traveling alone.